AbsintheScripting/ZeroBrane-Studio-Function-Commenter/README.md

 ### This function commenter is only for ZeroBrane Studio.

 # WHAT IS DOES:
-If you have a function like:
+If you have a regular function like this:

 ```lua
 function test(someParam, someOtherParam)